imsarita/laravel-vue/README.md

-About the repository:
++ About the repository:
-    This repository is a book store where you can search, add, edit, delete books.It contains
+    This repository is a book store where you can search, add, edit, delete books.It contains:

     - backend: Larvel 9 ,
     - frontend: Vue 3,
     - packages: {